 This means increased risk for your investment.

-Where a fund has these types of risk, we have rated it as having a risk type of “Smaller Companies and Developing Markets”.
+Where a fund could have these types of risk, we've rated it as having a risk type of “Smaller Companies and Developing Markets”.

-There are several financial arrangements that fund managers can use with the aim of improving fund performance.
+Fund managers can use several financial arrangements with the aim of improving fund performance.
 Some of the most common are:

 Geared Assets: Funds that are geared or borrow assets or which use short-selling are likely to be more volatile than other funds and there is a higher risk of capital loss.

-Where a fund could be exposed to these types of risk, we have rated it as having a risk type of “Financial Instruments”.
+Where a fund could be exposed to these types of risk, we've rated it as having a risk type of “Financial Instruments”.

-Ethical funds are restricted from investment in certain companies due to the criteria used to select investments for the fund.
-This may mean that the returns from the fund are more volatile than funds which do not have these restrictions.
+Ethical funds are restricted from investment in certain companies and asset types due to the criteria used to select investments for the fund.
+This may mean that the returns from the fund are more volatile than funds which don't have these restrictions.

 The fund may have investment concentrated in relatively few individual assets.
-Therefore, returns from the fund can be significantly influenced by the performance of a small number of individual holdings and may be more volatile than funds with a wider spread of underlying assets.
+So, returns from the fund can be significantly influenced by the performance of a small number of individual holdings and may be more volatile than funds with a wider spread

-Where a fund could be exposed to these types of risk, we have rated it as having a risk type of “Other”.
+Where a fund could be exposed to these types of risk, we've rated it as having a risk type of “Other”.